2017 Finnish government crisis

-The 2017 Finnish government crisis followed the Finns Party leadership election held on 10 June 2017.
-Prime Minister Juha Sipilä (Centre Party) and Minister of Finance Petteri Orpo (National Coalition Party) announced on 12 June that they would no longer cooperate in a coalition government with the Finns Party after Jussi Halla-aho was elected party chairman.
-The crisis resolved on 13 June when twenty MPs defected from the Finns Party's parliamentary group, forming what would eventually become the Finnish Reform Movement party.
-Sipilä's government retained a majority in Finland's parliament as the Finnish Reform Movement continued as a member of the coalition.
+The 2017 Finnish government crisis followed the Finns Party leadership election, held on 10 June 2017.
+Prime Minister Juha Sipilä (Centre Party) and Minister of Finance Petteri Orpo (National Coalition Party) announced on 12 June that they would no longer co-operate in a coalition government with the Finns Party after Jussi Halla-aho was elected as party chairman.
+The crisis resolved on 13 June, when twenty members of parliament defected from the Finns Party's parliamentary group, forming what would eventually become the Blue Reform party.
+Sipilä's government retained a majority of seats in Finland's parliament as members of parliament in Blue Reform continued being members in the coalition.

 Background

-Prior to the crisis, the Finns Party had 37 MPs in the Finnish parliament and was represented in the Sipilä Cabinet by five ministers.
-Timo Soini, the long-time chair of the party and Minister for Foreign Affairs, announced in March 2017 that he would step down at the upcoming party conference in Jyväskylä, scheduled for June.
-Sampo Terho, the Minister for European Affairs and Culture, and Jussi Halla-aho, a Member of the European Parliament, emerged as the strongest candidates to succeed Soini.
+Prior to the crisis, the Finns Party had 37 MPs in the Parliament of Finland and was represented in the Sipilä cabinet by five ministers.
+Timo Soini, the long-time chair of the party and Minister for Foreign Affairs, announced in March 2017 that he would be stepping down at the upcoming party conference in Jyväskylä, scheduled for June.
+Sampo Terho, the Minister for European Affairs, Culture and Sport, and Jussi Halla-aho, a Member of the European Parliament, emerged as the strongest candidates to succeed Soini.
 The party establishment was believed to support Terho against Halla-aho, a hardline critic of immigration and multiculturalism.

-In the leadership election on 10 June, Halla-aho won majority of the party members' votes in the first round and was thus elected chair of the Finns Party.
-On the same day, Laura Huhtasaari, Teuvo Hakkarainen and Juho Eerola, all aligned with Halla-aho, were elected vice chairs of the party.
+In the leadership election on 10 June 2017, Halla-aho won the majority of the party members' votes in the first round, and was thus elected as chair of the Finns Party.
+On the same day, Laura Huhtasaari, Teuvo Hakkarainen and Juho Eerola, all aligned with Halla-aho, were elected as vice chairs of the party.
 Upon his election, Halla-aho pledged to take the party in a more nationalistic and Eurosceptic direction.
 The result was described a "revolution" by Helsingin Sanomat and Prime Minister Juha Sipilä stated that the Finns Party was not the same party as before.